ps-trivia/ps-trivia.github.io/trivia-tracker.md

 - Please avoid overasking questions.
 If a question was recently asked in chat (1-2 hours) it can be vetoed for recency.
 If a question is asked too often over several days or weeks, it can be vetoed for being overasked.
 - If you need an extension, highlight an authorized user (+ or up) and they will close the BP for you.
 But do not time stall.
 - Do not claim BP just to open it again.
-- If your question has been vetoed, do not try to use ~yes.
+- If your question has been vetoed, do not try to use ``~yes``.
 Ask a new question or open the BP.
 - If you would like to dispute a veto, please take it up with a staff member in PM.
 Don’t debate about it at-length in the chat, as this drags down the game.
 - If you think a question should be vetoed, don’t say “veto.”
-Highlight an auth by saying "~auth" and they will deal with the problem.
+Highlight an auth by saying ``~auth`` and they will deal with the problem.
 You can only veto your own questions.
 - Don’t be mean to new users who don’t understand the rules.
 Direct them to this document and the beginners’ guide.
 - Please respect asker’s discretion in choosing an answer, where applicable.
 - Room auth have the authority to exercise leniency to new users in the room in regards to some Trivia Tracker rules.